-The United Kingdom influenza vaccination programme includes annual vaccination for all children aged 2–18 years with a live attenuated nasal spray influenza vaccine with the strategy to offer both individual protection and herd immunity.
-This type of influenza vaccine is expected to be more effective in children but is not currently available in New Zealand.
+Vaccination of healthy children has the potential to substantially reduce influenza-like illness and related costs in both the children themselves and their families.6 Influenza vaccination recommendations vary between countries.
+The United States recommends annual vaccination for all persons from 6 months of age.7 The United Kingdom influenza vaccination programme includes annual vaccination for all children aged 2–9 years with a live attenuated nasal spray influenza vaccine with the strategy to offer both individual protection and herd immunity.8 This type of influenza vaccine is expected to be more effective in children but is not currently available in New Zealand.

-New Zealand current strategy
+New Zealand's current strategy

-Children aged 6 months to less than 9 years of age who are receiving the influenza vaccine for the first time should receive two doses four weeks apart, as they may be immunologically naive and so get a better response from a two dose priming regime.
+Children aged 6 months to under 9 years who are receiving the influenza vaccine for the first time should receive two doses four weeks apart.10 Children who have received a previous influenza vaccination need only a single dose.

 |1 or 2*|

-|3-8 years||0.5 mL||1 or 2*|
+|3–4 years||INFLUVAC® TETRA||0.5 mL||1 or 2*|

 * Two doses separated by at least four weeks if an influenza vaccine is being used for the first time.

-Use of paracetamol following immunisation
+Use of paracetamol following vaccination

 The current recommendations are as follows:

-- Infants who are uncomfortable with fever should first be managed with appropriate removal of clothing and other cooling measures such as cool drinks or tepid sponging
+- Infants who are uncomfortable with fever should first be managed with appropriate removal of clothing and other cooling measures such as cool drinks or tepid sponging.